Back to database

 Lion's mane

-Early human cognition and mood studies exist, but direct gym focus, strength, endurance, or recovery evidence is not established.
+Early human cognition and mood studies exist, but healthy-adult evidence is mixed and product identity is a major issue.

-Systematic reviews find early cognition/mood signals, but healthy-adult trials are mixed and not sport-performance focused.
+Systematic reviews find early cognition/mood signals, while healthy-adult trials remain mixed.

 Studies use different fruiting-body, mycelium, extract, and whole-powder products; standardization is a major issue.